 Multiplexed pins are pins that are shared by more than one peripheral and are internally multiplexed.
 Some of these pins are configured by software, and the others are configured by external pullup/pulldown resistors only at reset.
-Those MUXed pins that are configured by software can be programmed to switch functionalities at any time.
-Those MUXed pins that are configured by external pullup/pulldown resistors are mutually exclusive; only one peripheral has primary control of the function of these pins after reset.
-Table 29 identifies the multiplexed pins; shows the default (primary) function and the default settings after reset; and describes the pins, registers, etc. necessary to configure specific multiplexed functions.
+Those muxed pins that are configured by software can be programmed to switch functionalities at any time.
+Those muxed pins that are configured by external pullup/pulldown resistors are mutually exclusive; only one peripheral has primary control of the function of these pins after reset.
+Table 29 identifies the multiplexed pins on the C6414, C6415, and C6416 devices; shows the default (primary) function and the default settings after reset; and describes the pins, registers, etc. necessary to configure specific multiplexed functions.